amcginlay/k8s-primer/content/013_anatomy_of_a_process/_index.md

 So, as experienced technicians you know what a process is, correct?
 Of course you do.

-You likely know enough to get by, but do you know the detail required to progress to the next hill without stalling?
+You likely know enough to survive, but do you know the detail required to progress to the next big hill without stalling?
-In order to learn Kubernetes with confidence you will likely benefit from revisiting the humble **process** to gain a renewed appreciation how they interact with each other and the "quirky tricks" they are capable of.
+In order to tackle Kubernetes with confidence you will revisit the humble **process** to gain a renewed appreciation how they relate to one another and the "quirky tricks" they are capable of.

 ## Common misconceptions about processes
 There are **two** common, yet significant, misconceptions about processes that need to be dispelled.